zamfir70/Shimmy-DS/README.md

 **Promise**: This will never become a paid product
 **Mission**: Making local AI development frictionless

 *"The best code is code you don't have to think about."*
+*"The best tests are properties you can't break."*